demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/etherealemil-UsualScrap/README.md

 Low value/High Value, Weighs 1, Spawns on S and above difficulty moons

-The Regular Ticket of Exchange is a common low value item that can be used ONCE to transform any item into a gift box, essentially exchanging it for something else.
+The Regular Ticket of Exchange is a common low value consumable item that can be used ONCE to transform any item into a gift box, essentially exchanging it for something else.

-The Golden Ticket of Exchange is extremely rare and high value item that does the same thing it predecessor does but will make FIVE gift boxs instead of one.
+The Golden Ticket of Exchange is a extremely rare and high value consumable item that does the same thing it predecessor does but has FIVE uses instead of one.

-Ticket are disabled while inside the company cruiser to avoid breaking the game.
-I don't know why it was breaking.
+Ticket are disabled while inside the company cruiser to avoid severely breaking the game.

 </details>